Microsoft/go/eng/doc/fips/README.md

 They are still necessary to instruct Go to run in FIPS mode, as there is no system-provided parameter to do so.

 Prior to 1.24, CommonCrypto/CryptoKit is not used by the Microsoft build of Go.

+### Go Runtime FIPS mode

+Since Go 1.24, the Go runtime has a FIPS mode.
+It is enabled by `GODEBUG=fips140=on` (or any equivalent).
+It can be checked by calling [crypto/fips140.Enabled](https://pkg.go.dev/crypto/fips140#Enabled).

+This mode has many effects described in [FIPS 140-3 Compliance](https://go.dev/doc/security/fips140).
+One notable effect is that the Go runtime TLS stack will only use FIPS-compliant settings.

+> [!NOTE]
+> Prior to Go 1.24, the Microsoft build of Go automatically applies FIPS compliance changes to the Go runtime (including TLS behavior) when FIPS mode is detected, but it doesn't use a documented mechanism.

+The mechanisms in the Mirosoft Build of Go for Linux and Windows automatically enable Go runtime FIPS mode when necessary, based on the system-wide FIPS mode.
+For example, if a Linux system is in FIPS mode, the fork enables OpenSSL FIPS mode and the Go runtime FIPS mode.
+If a Windows system is in FIPS mode, CNG is already in FIPS mode, and the fork enables the Go runtime FIPS mode.

+> [!WARNING]
+> On macOS, there is no such thing as system-wide FIPS mode.
+> That is: there is no universal way to configure a macOS system to indicate that all programs that run on that system should follow FIPS requirements.
+> As a result, the Microsoft build of Go has no reliable indicator that the Go runtime FIPS mode should be enabled.
+>
+> For compatibility reasons, the Microsoft build of Go defaults to not enabling FIPS settings.
+> For example, FIPS settings may prevent an application from connecting to a server that doesn't support FIPS-compliant TLS.
+>
+> To make the TLS stack use FIPS-compliant settings on macOS, `GODEBUG=fips140=on` (or an equivalent) must be set explicitly.

 ## Usage: Extra configuration options